GoogleCloudPlatform/community/tutorials/cloud-iot-gateways-rpi/index.md

 This tutorial assumes you have a Google Cloud Platform (GCP) account and have completed the setup steps outlined in the [Cloud IoT Core getting started guide][iot-start].
 For quick cleanup, create a new GCP project to use just for this tutorial.

-For more information about the different authentication methods Cloud IoT Core offers, [see Manage Gateways][iot-gateways].
+For more information about the different authentication methods Cloud IoT Core offers, [see Manage gateways][iot-gateways].

 [iot-start]: https://cloud.google.com/iot/docs/how-tos/getting-started
 [iot-gateways]: https://cloud.google.com/iot/docs/how-tos/gateways/manage-gateways